Florida says AP class teaches critical race theory. Here's what's really in the course

 "There's nothing particularly ideological about the course except that we value the experiences of African people in the United States," Christopher Tinson, the chair of the African American Studies department at Saint Louis University, told NPR.

 The course is the latest addition to the AP program, which helps high school students earn college credit.
 The class is currently undergoing a pilot phase.
-Sixty schools were participating in that trial run, including at least one high school in Florida, But state officials have taken issue with the possibility that the course would teach about Black Lives Matter and the reparations movement.
+Sixty schools across the U.S. were participating in that trial run, including at least one high school in Florida.
+But state officials have taken issue with the possibility that the course would teach about Black Lives Matter and the reparations movement.

 The state's rejection of the class comes as a wave of states attempt to censor the topics of race and sexual orientation in public schools.